Dynamics 365 Commerce: E-Commerce & Retail Channels Configuration

 The standard storefront is tightly coupled to Commerce’s React UI.
 Headless APIs expose product, catalog, pricing, and cart endpoints as OData REST services.
 Third-party frontends (custom React, Vue, Angular, or mobile apps) call these APIs directly, allowing faster customization and multi-channel experiences.

 Commerce POS is designed for offline resilience.
 Transactions are queued locally; when the Scale Unit connection is restored, the POS syncs pending transactions.
-Modern MPOS (mobile point-of-sale) uses a local SQL database.
-Desktop POS uses a channel database.
-Reconciliation happens via the upload job in Commerce headquarters.
+Store Commerce for Windows supports offline mode using a local SQL Server database (Express, Standard, or Enterprise); Store Commerce for iOS, Android, and Store Commerce for web do not support offline mode.
+Reconciliation happens via CDX upload jobs in Commerce headquarters.

 Related Reading